wp-plugins/simple-membership/readme.txt

 Non-members viewing a protected page will be prompted to login or become a member.

-You can configure it to have free and/or paid membership on your site.
-Paid membership payment is handled via PayPal.
+You can configure it to have free and/or paid memberships on your site.
+Paid membership payment is handled securely via PayPal.
 Both one time and recurring/subscription payments are supported.

 There is an option to enable debug logging so you can troubleshoot membership payment related issues easily (if any).